Coming Up: New & Improved Market Gardener Masterclass

 Comparing Farm Revenue to Teaching

-A market gardener will also pay income tax, though typically at a lower rate due to business rates—around 15%.
-This leaves the grower with $54,561 after taxes.
-Subtracting a similar $18,000 for personal living costs, and considering that other comparable expenses are already accounted for within the business, the grower has a disposable income of $36,561—nearly five times that of the high school teacher in our example.
+A market gardener will also pay income tax, though typically at a lower rate due to business rates, around 15%.
+With a net income of $54,640, this leaves the grower with approximately $46,444 after taxes.
+Subtracting $18,000 for personal living costs, and considering that other comparable expenses are already accounted for within the business, the grower has a disposable income of $28,454, still nearly four times that of the high school teacher in our example.

 A Balanced Comparison